Creighton Preparatory School: 2014–present

-Cocurricular and extracurricular activities

 Athletics

 Creighton Preparatory School's athletic teams are known as the Junior Jays.
 They compete in NSAA District A-1 for football, District A-4 for wrestling and cross country, and District A-2 for track & field.
 The Junior Jays have won over 160 state championships in various sports.
 The Creighton Prep student section at athletic events is often referred to as "The Birdcage".
 The Birdcage is known for its chants, but has been previously criticized for the content of their chants, and alleged acts of vandalism carried out by students.
 Likewise, due to Creighton Prep's status as an all-male school, it has often been subject to anti-gay chants.
 There is a rivalry between Creighton Prep and Westside High School in athletics, which is considered the oldest high school rivalry in the state.
 This rivalry began in 1958 when Prep was moved to its current site was largely formed due to the close proximity of the two schools.

 There also exists a rivalry between Creighton Prep and Omaha Central due to their similar academic rigor.
 This rivalry is born partly out of the 1960 state title football championship where both teams were undefeated and ended the game with a scoreless tie.
 The title was split with both teams receiving the championship title.
 This game was viewed by approximately 15,000 people and was later published in the book Omaha Central, Creighton Prep, and Nebraska's Greatest High School Football Game.
 This game was later featured in the 2016 Journal of Sport History.

 The 2013 Class A Boys Soccer State Championship, won by Omaha South High School against Creighton Prep (1-0) at Morrison Stadium, holds the current record as the highest attended soccer match in the State of Nebraska.
 The estimated attendance of this game was 8,200 people, beating the previous record of approximately 6,900 people held by the Creighton Men's Soccer team.
 In September, 2020, Creighton Prep's basketball team made a 26 point comeback against Millard West.
 Referred to as "Creighton Prep's Miracle Comeback", Creighton Prep came back from a 26-0 deficit, scoring 29 points in the last 9 minutes 40 seconds of the game's 4th quarter.
 This game broke the previous school record (Prep v.
 Burke, 2012, with Prep making a 25 point comeback) and is the 4th largest high school comeback in Nebraska state history.